SqrtMinusOne/sqrtminusone.github.io/content/posts/2021-05-01-org-python.md

 Even though I use LaTeX quite extensively, I don't like to add another layer of complexity here and 98% of the time write plain `.tex` files.
 LaTeX by itself provides many good options whenever you need to write a document together with some data or source code, contrary to "traditional" text processors.

-Nevertheless, I want to get at least a tolerable pdf, so here is a piece of my config with some inline comments.
+Nevertheless, I want to get at least a tolerable pdf from Org, so here is a piece of my config with some inline comments.

 ```emacs-lisp
 (defun my/setup-org-latex ()